dariotarantini/vgram/README.md

-# v-telegram-bot
+# hygram
-telegram bot written in V
+hygram is a bot framework for Telegram Bot API written in V.
+Coming soon.